$0 Alaska Foster Care Quick-Start Checklist

 Many children adopted from Alaska foster care are eligible for adoption subsidy — ongoing monthly payments to assist with the costs of raising a child with special needs.
 In Alaska, "special needs" for subsidy purposes includes children who:

 Adoption subsidy is negotiated between the adoptive family and OCS before finalization.
-The subsidy continues until the child turns 18, or in some cases longer if the child has an IEP or developmental disabilities.
+Eligibility, amount, and duration depend on the child and the applicable subsidy program.
 It does not automatically match the foster care board rate — it is separately negotiated based on the child's specific needs.

 If Your Foster Child Has ICWA Status